Russ Harvey Consulting - Computer and Internet Services

 The sales of both Windows 8 and desktop computers flatlined.

-In December 2011, a month when tablets outsold that whole year's sales of standard PCs, only 10% of U.S. households owned a tablet.
+In December 2011, a month when tablets outsold the 2011 sales of standard PCs, only 10% of U.S. households owned a tablet.

 A Post-PC World?